 Flucelvax Quadrivalent Vaccine (QIVc) Indication

 Flucelvax Quadrivalent is indicated for active immunization of people 2 years of age and older to prevent disease caused by influenza A subtype viruses and type B viruses in the vaccine.
-They announced the U.S. FDA approval on March 4, 2021.
+The company announced the U.S. FDA approval on March 5, 2021.

 In one study published in the Journal of Infectious Diseases in February 2020, among Medicare beneficiaries 65 years and older, the cell-based vaccine provided greater protection against flu-related hospitalizations than standard-dose, egg-based vaccines.